 Last week, I managed to remember my camera.
 As I drove in, I was treated to the most spectacular view of the garden from across the lake.

-California Native Plant Society (CNPS) volunteers who lived nearby.
+The native plant garden was started in 2002 by California Native Plant Society (CNPS) volunteers who lived nearby.
 They aim to remove invasive weeds and encourage native species thus creating a wildlife habitat, shade, and a beautiful environment that is sustainable and low maintenance.

 Here is a picture of Mary and Susan bringing the water cart through the garden.
 They remind me of flight attends – “Water anyone?”
 The young seedlings need to be watered until they have become established.

 Our other main job is weeding out the pepper weed and the nap weed.
 I’m sad to say that my weed identification is better than the non-weed identification… I identify plants on a “need to know” basis.
 Though I can tell you that the red flowers in the bottom left of the above picture are California Fuschia.

 And here is a close up.